B1.9 Describe relationships and show equivalences among fractions and decimal tenths, in various contexts.

 Example

-\(\frac{2}{{10}}\) or \(\frac{1}{5}\) or 0.2 of the chocolate bar is shared among 5 friends.
+You can give \(\frac{2}{{10}}\) or \(\frac{1}{5}\) or 0.2 of the chocolate bar to 4 of your friends.

-\(\frac{1}{{10}}\) or 0.1 of a chocolate bar is shared among 10 friends.
+You can give \(\frac{1}{{10}}\) or 0.1 of the chocolate bar to 9 of your friends.

-\(\frac{5}{{10}}\) or 0.5 of the chocolate bar is shared between 2 friends.
+You can give \(\frac{5}{{10}}\) or 0.5 of the chocolate bar to 1 of your friends.

 Activity 3: Decimal Number Bingo

-Ask students to fill in a \(3\; \times \;3\) grid with numbers from one tenth to nine tenths of their choice, written in either letter, decimal, or fractional notation.
+Ask students to fill in a \(3\; \times \;3\) grid with numbers from one tenth to nine tenths of their choice, written in either words, decimal, or fractional notation.

 Example

 Remove a card from the bag and read it to the students.
-Explain that if one of the three representations of this number is on their grid, they must cover it with a token.
-If there is more than one representation of that number on their grid, they must cover only one of them.
+Explain that if one of the three representations of this number is on their grid, they must cover it with a counter.
+If there is more than one representation of that number on their grid, they can cover only one of them.
 Explain that the game continues until a student has covered all the squares on their grid, at which point they win the game.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 3, Nombres décimaux et pourcentages, p.
 144-145.